Traversing combinatorial 0/1-polytopes via optimization: Applications

 A particularly interesting case is when the cost vector is $c=(-1,\ldots,-1)$, i.e., we obtain all maximum size matchings of~$H$.
 In particular, if $H$ has a perfect matching, we can generate all perfect matchings of~$H$.
 The weights for our minimization problem will be $\{-m-1,-m,-m+1\}$, and for the corresponding maximization problem they will be~$\{m-1,m,m+1\}$.

 \begin{corollary} Let $H$ be an $n$-vertex graph without isolated vertices with edge set~$[m]$.
-Then for any tiebreaking rule and any initial maximum matching~$\tM$, Algorithm~\upright{P\sss{}} computes a genlex listing of all maximum matchings of~$H$ by alternating path/cycle exchanges starting at~$\tM$ with delay $\cO(m\sqrt{n}(\log n)^2)$. \end{corollary}
+Then for every tiebreaking rule and every initial maximum matching~$\tM$, Algorithm~\upright{P\sss{}} computes a genlex listing of all maximum matchings of~$H$ by alternating path/cycle exchanges starting at~$\tM$ with delay $\cO(m\sqrt{n}(\log n)^2)$. \end{corollary}

 In all three of these results, the initialization time of Algorithm~P\sss{} is the same as the delay, and the required space is the same as for computing a maximum (weight) matching.